marchingband/expo-error-log/README.md

   }
 }
 ```
-Now, everytime you `expo publish`, the source map of your application will be saved in your project root in a `source-maps` folder.
+Now, everytime you `expo publish`, the source map of your application will be saved in your project root in a `.source_maps` folder.
-note : It is necissary to incriment the version number in `app.json` before you run `expo publish`.
-If you forget, expo-error-log will remind you, and the `publish` logs will display an error.

 Next, add a script so we can easily excecute the `expo-error-log` cli from the command line.
 In package.json add: